Y09mogal/SDN_NFV_OAuth_Project/README.md

 2) Download and setup the command-line-tools by following these steps:

     a) Open android-studio
-    b) Click on "More Actions" option on the boot window.
+    b) Click on the "More Actions" option on the boot window.
 Select SDK Manager from the options it shows.
     c) In the "Android SDK" section, go to the SDK Tools section.
     d) Check the box for "Android SDK Command-line Tools (latest)" and click ok